 Vastned attaches great importance to good corporate governance.
 As a listed company Vastned endorses the Dutch Corporate Governance Code 'the Code' and its principles.
 Currently Vastned complies with all best-practice principles of the Code.
-The annual report elaborates in more detail on compliance with the Code and its best-practice principles.
+The document Main points Corporate Governance and the annual report elaborates in more detail on compliance with the Code and its best-practice principles.

 Members of the Supervisory Board and the Executive Board hold shares in Vastned only for long-term investment; the shares were purchased at their own cost.
 When purchasing and selling shares, they act in accordance with the regulations adopted by the company as meant to in Article 5, paragraph 65 of the Financial Supervision Act.
 Transactions are also reported to the Authority for the Financial Markets (www.afm.nl) in accordance with relevant regulations.
 Furthermore, Vastned has drawn up regulations in respect of trade in publicly listed securities.
 Transactions by members of the Supervisory Board, the Executive Board and other Vastned employees are reported to Vastned's compliance officer.

 Specific corporate governance requirements for the Executive Board

 Transactions of members of the Executive Board